PercevalBejaBattais/PercevalBejaBattais.github.io/_pages/about.md

 ## About me

-I'm a 3rd year PhD Student at [Centre Borelli](https://centreborelli.ens-paris-saclay.fr/fr) (ENS Paris-Saclay) under supervision of [Nicolas Vayatis](https://nvayatis.perso.math.cnrs.fr/).
+I'm a 3rd year PhD Student in Applied Mathematics at [Centre Borelli](https://centreborelli.ens-paris-saclay.fr/fr) (ENS Paris-Saclay) under supervision of [Nicolas Vayatis](https://nvayatis.perso.math.cnrs.fr/).
 My PhD is funded through a CIFRE fellowship with [Framatome](https://www.framatome.com/fr/), a world leader in civil nuclear industry.
 My research sits at the intersection of machine learning and optimal control, with a focus on developing algorithms that are both faster and more accurate in demanding industrial settings.
 I am particularly interested in how modern ML frameworks can address the computational challenges that arise in real-world control problems.